Improving Mathematics Teaching and Learning Across West Virginia

 Our network works to continually understand the various factors that hinder the centering of students and their reasoning in the mathematical work of West Virginia’s classrooms.
 We are also developing and testing a “theory of improvement” to identify the levers of change that will lead to more West Virginia students engaging in the doing of mathematics in classrooms.

-The M3T network is currently comprised of 35 middle and high school mathematics teaching fellows representing 25 school districts across West Virginia, as well as project leads Dr. Matthew Campbell and Joanna Burt-Kinderman and M3T Noyce project faculty and staff from WVU.
+The M3T network is currently comprised of 44 middle and high school mathematics teaching Fellows across three cohorts, representing 29 county school districts across West Virginia, participating teachers on M3T “local improvement teams”, as well as project leads Dr. Matthew Campbell and Joanna Burt-Kinderman and M3T Noyce project faculty and staff from WVU.